Towards an AI assistant for power grid operators: Guidelines for developing, implementing and testing an assistant

-A couple of questions arises: \begin{itemize} \item Which decisions have priority ?
-It seems that a preventive action on area 2 should be urgently taken, but maybe the forecast isn't that reliable.
-The assistant should be able to provide the operator with these uncertainties.
+\item Which decisions have priority?
+It seems that a preventive action on area 2 should be urgently taken, but maybe the forecast isn't that reliable yet.

-\item How should the result of the simulations be presented to the operator ?
-We can see that the last simulation of 8:00am in area 1 shows that the forecasted incident should not happen anymore.
-Is it a simulation artifact, or has the situation improved with more recent measurements?
-Maybe the assistant should run successive simulations over time and alert the operator as soon as the forecasted situation evolves.

-\item How does applying a corrective action on area 1 reflect on area 2 ?
-Would it lead to a less secure grid state ?
-What coordination is required ?
-Maybe there's a new maintenance operation in this area that isn't taken into account by the simulation.

-\item Which of the three corrective action in area 1 should be taken ?
-The operator has to mediate between economical, practical and safety arguments, each with a degree of uncertainty.
-How could the assistant be helpful there ? \end{itemize}
+\item When should we implement actions?
+Waiting for the last simulation at 8:00am in area 1 shows that the forecasted problem disappeared which is the best option. \item How does applying a preventive action on area 2 reflect on area 1?
+Would it lead to a less secure grid state?
+What coordination is required?
+Maybe there's a new outage operation in this area that isn't yet taken into account by the simulation. \item Which of the three corrective actions in area 1 should be taken?
+The operator has to mediate between economical, practical and safety arguments, each with a degree of uncertainty over an activation horizon.